serbinskis/minecraft-plugins/SMPTweaks/README.md

 - /gamerule doAdvancements false

 ## No Too Expensive
-Removes "Too expensive" from anvils and allows you to spend any level if you have enough
+Removes "Too expensive" from anvils and allows you to spend any level if you have enough.

 ## Repair With XP
 Allow repairing mending tools with XP.
-Put item with mending in offhand and crouch
+Put item with mending in offhand and crouch.

 ## Head Drops
 Drop player head on death if killed by player.